 Sports memorabilia – can this investment hotspot keep its shine?

 The market for sports memorabilia is booming, with cards, jerseys and equipment selling for huge sums – and not only in the United States, although the country remains the epicentre of the business.
-A 1952 Topps baseball card of Mickey Mantle changed hands for $12.6 million in August 2022; a year earlier a specialist investment fund had paid $5.9 million for a 2009 card featuring current basketball star Stephen Curry.
+In August 2024 a jersey reputedly worn by baseball legend Babe Ruth during the 1932 World Series was sold for $24.12 million, eclipsing the previous record set by a 1952 Topps baseball card of Mickey Mantle that changed hands for $12.6 million.
+Even a card from as recent a year as 2009 portraying future basketball star Stephen Curry was bought by a specialist investment fund for $5.9 million in 2021.
 Could it be time to see what you have in your attic?

 Fast-growing market

 Sports memorabilia is very much an off-exchange market.
-Prices are often determined by how badly a collector wants something.
+Prices are often determined by how badly an individual wants something.

 Determining value

 Sports memorabilia is very much an off-exchange market.
-Prices are often determined by how badly a collector wants something.
+Prices are often determined by how badly an individual collector wants something.
 However, various elements are liable to increase the value of individual items.
-A shirt, for example, tends to be more valuable if it is ‘match-worn’ by a player – as opposed to the shirt of an unused substitute – especially if the team has won.
+A shirt, for example, tends to be more valuable if it is ‘match-worn’ by a player – as opposed to the unworn shirt of an unused substitute, and especially if the team has won and the match is significant or memorable.
 Rarity is always a factor in price, as is condition.

-It helps if an item has a ‘story’ attached.
+It helps if an item has a ‘story’ attached, as with Babe Ruth’s called shot or Maradona’s “hand of God”.
 An autograph on a glove or a shoe will tend to have more value than a conventional signed shirt.
-An original contract for a star footballer or a shirt from a player’s last career match are also likely to be worth more.
+An original contract for a star footballer or a shirt from a player’s last career match are also likely to be worth significantly more.

-It is possible to obtain free valuations for sports memorabilia, although sellers need to be careful how much of their profit they are willing to cede to an auction house or trader.
-As with any valuable item, it is worth getting a number of quotations and looking at selling prices for similar examples.
+It is possible to obtain free valuations for sports memorabilia, although sellers should be careful about how much of their potential profit they are willing to cede to an auction house or trader.
+As with any valuable object, it is worth getting a number of quotations and looking at selling prices for similar items.

 Where should I buy?